-Inflammatory phase: the body’s natural response to injury.
-Once hemostasis is achieved blood vessels dilate to increase blood flow allowing antibodies, white blood cells, growth factors, enzymes, oxygen and nutrients to the injured area.
-It is characterized by redness, pain, warmth, and swelling.
+Inflammatory phase: The body’s natural response to injury.
+Once hemostasis is achieved, blood vessels dilate to increase blood flow, thereby allowing antibodies, white blood cells, growth factors, enzymes, oxygen, and nutrients into the injured area.
+This phase is characterized by redness, pain, warmth, and swelling.

 Ischemic wound: A wound that results from diminished or blocked blood supply to vascular beds in the body.
 In the absence of an active infection, debridement is not recommended.